Stan & Ollie: Development

 A biopic about Laurel and Hardy titled Stan and Ollie and set during their final tour in 1953 was first announced in December 2013 as a television film that was to be a co-production between the Weinstein Company, BBC Comedy, BBC Worldwide and Lookout Point, with Jeff Pope announced as the screenwriter and Faye Ward joining as producer in August 2014.
 By January 2016, the film had transitioned to a theatrical feature film produced by BBC Films, Ward's Fable Pictures and Pope's Sonesta Films, with Steve Coogan and John C. Reilly announced as lined up to play the duo and Jon S. Baird hired as director; Entertainment One joined as co-financier the following month, handling international sales and distributing in countries where it directly operated.
 Pope described the comedy duo as being his "heroes".
 Pope took inspiration from Laurel and Hardy: The British Tours by A.J.
 Marriot, which also served as a research tool.
-Pope also spoke with great-granddaughter Cassidy Cook, who gave Pope access to the Laurel family archive.
+Pope also spoke with Stan Laurel's great-granddaughter Cassidy Cook, who gave Pope access to the Laurel family archive.